-Parents are encouraged to become actively involved in the school life and educational experience of their child.
+Parents/Guardians are encouraged to become actively involved in the school life and educational experience of their child.

 Until the health metrics change, there will be limited visitation at NES.
-We will schedule meet and greets that may occur outside.
-We will have student material drop off tables at the front entrance of our school.

-Teacher-Parent Meetings
+Teacher-Parent/Guardian Meetings

 Teachers at Nantucket Elementary School are accessible after school until at least 2:50pm.
-Parents are encouraged to email teachers to set up times to meet in person or virtually.
-Specific days are set aside for parent-teacher conferences in December of each year.
+Parents/Guardians are encouraged to email teachers to set up times to meet in person or virtually.
+Specific days are set aside for Parent/Guardian-teacher conferences in December of each year.
 Please check with the NES Main Office.

-Parental Involvement
+Parental/Guardians Involvement

+Volunteering

-Volunteering We welcome parents to volunteer throughout the school year.
-Parents can call the Main Office or speak directly with their child's teacher if they are interested in volunteering or share through an electronic message.
-This volunteer work will need to be done outside of the school building during the pandemic.
+We welcome parents to volunteer throughout the school year.
+Parents/Guardians can call the Main Office or speak directly with their child's teacher if they are interested in volunteering or share through an electronic message.